Problem uploading¶

 If the request method is

-, then the form should be filled with its data.
+POST, then the form should be filled with its data.

 - create_package_instance(user, contest, path, existing_problem=None, original_filename=None)[source]¶